-On August 9, 2023, CRI and Frontera Energy Guyana Corp ("Frontera Guyana") a wholly-owned subsidiary of Frontera, entered into an agreement to further amend the joint operation agreement ("JOA") dated January 30, 2019 and subsequently amended (the "2023 JOA Amendment").
+On August 9, 2023, CRI and Frontera Guyana, entered into an agreement to further amend the joint operation agreement ("JOA") dated January 30, 2019 and subsequently amended (the "2023 JOA Amendment").

 Pursuant to the 2023 JOA Amendment, the Company agreed to transfer an additional 4.7% participating interest in the Corentyne block to Frontera Guyana, in exchange for Frontera Guyana funding CGX's participating interest share of the costs associated with the Wei-1 well for up to approximately \$16.5 million.